supple-kit/supple-css/lib/objects/layout/README.md

 </div>
 ```

 You can nest layouts in any context.
-Keep in mind that the dimensions will be relative to the layouts width, and not the width of the whole application.
+Keep in mind that the dimensions will be relative to the width of `o-layout`, and not the width of the whole application.

 ```html
 <div class="o-layout">